noir-lang/noir/yellow-paper/docs/rollup-circuits/index.md

 ## Overview

-Together with the [validating light node](../l1-smart-contracts/index.md) the rollup circuits must ensure that incoming blocks are valid, that state is progressed correctly and that anyone can rebuild the state.
+Together with the [validating light node](../l1-smart-contracts/index.md), the rollup circuits must ensure that incoming blocks are valid, that state is progressed correctly, and that anyone can rebuild the state.

 To support this, we construct a single proof for the entire block, which is then verified by the validating light node.
-This single proof is constructed by recursively merging proofs together in a binary tree structure.
+This single proof consist of three main components:
+It has **two** sub-trees for transactions, and **one** tree for L1 to L2 messages.
+The two transaction trees are then merged into a single proof and combined with the roots of the message tree to form the final proof and output.
+Each of these trees are built by recursively combining proofs from a lower level of the tree.
 This structure allows us to keep the workload of each individual proof small, while making it very parallelizable.
 This works very well for the case where we want many actors to be able to participate in the proof generation.

-The tree structure is outlined below, but the general idea is that we have a tree where all the leaves are transactions (kernel proofs) and through $\log(n)$ steps we can then "compress" them down to just a single root proof.
-Note that we have two different types of "merger" circuit, namely:
+Note that we have two different types of "merger" circuits, depending on what they are combining.

+For transactions we have:
-- The merge rollup
+- The `merge` rollup
-  - Merges two base rollup proofs OR two merge rollup proofs
+  - Merges two `base` rollup proofs OR two `merge` rollup proofs
-- The root rollup
+- The `root` rollup
-  - Merges two merge rollup proofs
+  - Merges two `merge` rollup proofs

+And for the message parity we have:
+- The `root` circuit
+  - Merges `N` `root` or `leaf` proofs
+- The `leaf` circuit
+  - Merges `N` l1 to l2 messages in a subtree

-In the diagram the size of the tree is limited for show, but a larger tree will have more layers of merge rollups proofs.
+In the diagram the size of the tree is limited for demonstration purposes, but a larger tree would have more layers of merge rollups proofs.
 Circles mark the different types of proofs, while squares mark the different circuit types.

 ```mermaid